Cantharidin: Veterinary issues

 Great bustards, a strongly polygynous bird species, are not immune to the toxicity of cantharidin; they become intoxicated after ingesting blister beetles.
 However, cantharidin has activity also against parasites that infect them.
 Great bustards may eat toxic blister beetles of the genus Meloe to increase the sexual arousal of males.

 Human medical issues

 General risks

-As a blister agent, cantharidin has the potential to cause adverse effects when used medically; for this reason, it has been included in a list of “problem drugs” used by dermatologists and emergency personnel.
+As a blister agent, cantharidin has the potential to cause adverse effects when used medically; for this reason, it has been included in a list of "problem drugs" used by dermatologists and emergency personnel.
+However, this references unregulated sources of cantharidin.
+In July 2023, the US FDA approved a topical formulation of cantharidin (Ycanth) for the treatment of molluscum contagiosum.

-Despite being widely used, cantharidin has never been and is not currently FDA approved.
-It is currently in Phase 3 clinical trials for the treatment of molluscum.
-However, when compounded properly and applied in the clinic topically by a medical provider familiar with its effects and uses, cantharidin can be safely and effectively used to treat some benign skin lesions, like warts and molluscum.